Tamschi/Abstraction-Haven-Backup/ckwdq3pd0065zwks10raohh85.md

 # `Unpin` is an auto trait

 Very few types in Rust are actually `!Unpin`.
 As [`Unpin`](https://doc.rust-lang.org/stable/core/marker/trait.Unpin.html) is an [`auto trait`](https://doc.rust-lang.org/beta/unstable-book/language-features/auto-traits.html), it is implemented for all composed types (structs, enums and unions) whose members are `Unpin` already.
-It's auto-implemented for almost all primitive types and **implemented explicitly also for [pointers](https://doc.rust-lang.org/stable/std/primitive.pointer.html)**!
+It's auto-implemented for nearly all built-in types and **implemented explicitly also for [pointers](https://doc.rust-lang.org/stable/std/primitive.pointer.html)**!
 This means that pointer wrappers like [`NonNull`](https://doc.rust-lang.org/stable/core/ptr/struct.NonNull.html) are *also* `Unpin`!

-In fact, the only primitive type that is explicitly `!Unpin` is [`core::marker::PhantomPinned`](https://doc.rust-lang.org/stable/core/marker/struct.PhantomPinned.html), a marker you can use as member type to make your custom type `!Unpin` in stable Rust.
+In fact, the only type that is explicitly `!Unpin` as of stable Rust 1.56, including in custom crates, is [`core::marker::PhantomPinned`](https://doc.rust-lang.org/stable/core/marker/struct.PhantomPinned.html), a marker you can use as member type to make your custom type `!Unpin`.

 You can see the full list of (non-)implementors here: [`Unpin`#implementors](https://doc.rust-lang.org/stable/core/marker/trait.Unpin.html#implementors)